-The London Arts and Humanities Partnership (LAPH2) competition, offering up to 90 AHRC-funded studentships is now open
+Details about the London Arts and Humanities Partnership (LAPH2) competition, offering up to 90 AHRC-funded studentships can be found here

-Applications for the QMUL Principal's Postgraduate Research Studentships are now open
+Details about the QMUL Principal's Postgraduate Research Studentships can be found here

 Research in German covers the whole gamut of German Studies from the Middle Ages to the Present day, including language teaching, linguistics and literature, film, thought, theory, media and culture from Austria, Switzerland and the former GDR as well as the Federal Republic.